10 of the Most Successful Business Leaders Share Their Secret to Discovering Great Talent

 Ray was right: No one builds a great company alone.
-That’s why successful business leaders know that finding exceptional talent is the key to ensuring their companies thrive.
+That’s why successful business leaders know that finding, nurturing, and retaining exceptional talent is the key to ensuring their companies thrive.

 To help you follow in the footsteps of giants, we rounded up interviewing tips shared by some of the world’s most influential business leaders.
 Here are questions they ask, attributes they look for, and tactics they use to spot transformational talent.